rook/rook/design/object-bucket/object-bucket.md

 metadata:
   name: MY-BUCKET-1
   namespace: USER-NAMESPACE
+  ownerReferences: [1]
+  - name: CEPH-CLUSTER
+    ...
 spec:
   storageClassName: SOME-OBJECT-STORE-STORAGE-CLASS
 status:
-  phase: {"pending", "bound", "error"}  [3]
+  phase: {"pending", "bound", "error"}  [2]
+  objectBucketRef: objectReference{}  [3]
   configMapRef: objectReference{}  [4]
   secretRef: objectReference{}  [5]
 ```

 1. `ownerReference` sets the ObjectBucketClaim as a child of the Ceph Cluster.
-Cluster deletion causes the deletion of the ConfigMap
+Cluster deletion causes the deletion of the OBC
-1. Label `ceph.rook.io/object/claims` associates all artifacts under the ObjectBucketClaim operator.
-Set by operator.
 1. `phase` 3 possible phases of bucket creation, mutually exclusive
+    - `pending`
+    - `bound`
+    - `error`
+1. `objectBucketRef` is an objectReference to the bound ObjectBucket
 1. `configMapRef` is an objectReference to the generated ConfigMap
 1. `secretRef` is an objectReference to the generated Secret